elarivie/BUILDME/README.md

 **Generic and simple interface to project's build process.**

 The main benefits that BUILDME brings to a project:
-* New user/developer are going to be able to build the project easily.
+* New user/developer are able to build the project easily.
-* Easy integration with Continuous Integration tool.
+* Easy integration with any Continuous Integration tool.
 * Greatly simplify the management of multiple projects.
 * The build process is auto documented by the BUILDME implementation.
 * Since the BUILDME is evolving with the project the build process may